-In furthering our commitment and in line with the Equality Act and building on our successes, the College in April 2017 published our Equality and Diversity Mainstreaming Report and Equality Outcomes, and continues to report on progress on an annual basis.
-More recently we have enhanced our approach to access and inclusion through our Access and Inclusion strategy and gender action plan.
+In furthering our commitment and in line with the Equality Act and building on our successes, in April 2017 we published our Equality and Diversity Mainstreaming Report and Equality Outcomes and in April 2019 we published our progress report.
+More recently we have enhanced our approach to access and inclusion through our Access and Inclusion Strategy and Gender Action plan.

 Curriculum and Workforce planning continue to operate hand in glove.
-Our staff development priorities continue to be to ensure that all teaching staff have a recognised teaching qualification and all managers have a recognised management qualification.
+Our staff development priorities continue to focus on all our teaching staff having a recognised teaching qualification and all managers having a recognised management qualification.
 Higher level qualifications and research to grow our HE provision have also been a focus for the year.
-Furthermore 2017/18 has considered other opportunities for leadership at every level and cross college projects to further enhance capacity and capability.
+Furthermore 18/19 has considered other opportunities for leadership at every level and cross college projects to further enhance capacity and capability.